PyWavelets/pywt/doc/source/regression/wp2d.rst

     >>> print([n.path for n in new_wp.get_leaf_nodes()])
     ['a', 'h', 'va', 'vh', 'vv', 'vd', 'd']

-Passing the *decompose=True* parameter to the method will force the WP object to do a full decomposition up to the *maximum level* of decomposition:
+Passing the ``decompose = True`` parameter to the method will force the WP object to do a full decomposition up to the *maximum level* of decomposition:

     >>> paths = [n.path for n in new_wp.get_leaf_nodes(decompose=True)]
     >>> len(paths)